pau1tuck/algos-v4/web/docs/intro.md

 import TrueFalseQuestion from '@site/src/modules/quiz/TrueFalseQuestion';
 import MultipleChoiceQuestion from '@site/src/modules/quiz/MultipleChoiceQuestion';

-# JavaScript Quiz
+# Type Coercion

+I just want to see `embedded code` in the MDX, not the

 ## True or False

 <TrueFalseQuestion
-  question="JavaScript is a compiled language." correctAnswer={false}
+  question="JavaScript is a strongly-typed language." correctAnswer={false}
 />
+Reveal?
+JavaScript is a weakly-typed language, meaning that variables cannot change __.
+Low-level languages like C++ and Rust have greater control over the system hardware, like memory and CPU, and so...

 ## Multiple Choice

 ```js
 const result = Number.parseInt("21 February 2024");
 ```
 <MultipleChoiceQuestion
   question={"What is the value of `result`?"}
   options={["Null", "21", "NaN", "212024"]}